 Before any work can begin on the development of an Android application, the first step is to configure a computer system to act as the development platform.
-This involves a number of steps consisting of installing the Android Studio Integrated Development Environment (IDE) which also includes the Android Software Development Kit (SDK), the Kotlin plug-in and OpenJDK Java development environment.
+This involves several steps consisting of installing the Android Studio Integrated Development Environment (IDE) which also includes the Android Software Development Kit (SDK), the Kotlin plug-in and OpenJDK Java development environment.

-This chapter will cover the steps necessary to install the requisite components for Android application development on Windows, macOS and Linux based systems.
+This chapter will cover the steps necessary to install the requisite components for Android application development on Windows, macOS, and Linux-based systems.